prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Copy `floating-panel@aylur` to `~/.local/share/gnome-shell/extensions/`
 - Focus by scaryawr (currently disabled)
   - Inactive Opacity: Two notches away from the right (use arrow keys to move)
+- Fullscreen Avoider by noobsai (only use for multiple monitors)
 - Just Perfection by JustPerfection
   - Visibility
     - Activities Button: Off